Skip to content

 However, a proper analysis also requires looking at the reasons why the project was not “performing” before the measures were taken.
 The reason for 2020 is clear – corona.
 We were also affected, as we handle a not inconsiderable number of customer projects, which led to short-term fluctuations in capacity.
 But one thing is clear from this example:

 Agility and motivated and committed employees create resilience against coronavirus.
-Even in research projects, where there are hardly any recommendations on how agile methods can be used effectively.
+Even in research projects, where there are hardly any recommendations on how agile methods can be used sensibly.

 Epilogue for agilists